Health and Wellness

 The following programs and services have been implemented as part of our comprehensive approach to reducing the illegal and high-risk use of alcohol and other drugs and its related consequences.

-- Providing students with accurate and current information about alcohol and other drug-related issues via The College Alcohol Profile (CAP), educational programs, and various resource materials.
+- Providing students with accurate and current information about alcohol and other drug-related issues via The College Alcohol Profile (CAP), eCHECKUP TO GO, educational programs, and various resource materials.

 - Increasing the number of alcohol-free, social events offered on campus.